Mobile office guide: set up and work from anywhere

 Essential mobile office equipment is surprisingly minimal and affordable.
 Most mobile workers need just these core items:

-- Security software: Protect yourself and customers with internet security on all devices
+- security software: protect yourself and customers with internet security on all devices

 Online software to make it all go

-- store and access your documents online
+- file storage: store and access your documents online

-- collaborate with chat-based apps
+- team collaboration: communicate instantly with chat-based apps

 Where will you go?